ariguillegp/dotfiles/README.md

 * Clone the repository inside your home directory.
 * Change the name of the dotfiles directory to .dotfiles.
 * Go into the directory.
-* Execute the run script.
+* Execute the setup script.

 ## Installing